-Rifles like the Mini-14® Ranch and Mini Thirty® rifles are particularly susceptible to damage from firing when the bore is obstructed.
+Rifles like the Mini Thirty are susceptible to damage from firing when the bore is obstructed.
 Excess oil, grease, water, or raindrops may form an obstruction which could cause damage and injury.
 If you suspect that your rifle may have excess oil, grease or cosmoline in the barrel, or if it may have been exposed to humid conditions which could cause condensation, or to rain or snow which might have entered the bore, open the bolt and clean out the barrel.
 Inspect the bore visually to be sure that it is perfectly clear.
 (See "Warning - Ammunition," p.
-14 and "Care and Cleaning" section p.
-36.)
+11 and "Care and Cleaning" section p.
+29.)

-A firearm user should recognize that a lodged bullet is a fairly common form of bore obstruction.
+A gun user should recognize that a lodged bullet is a fairly common form of bore obstruction.
 Therefore the following information on how a bullet may become lodged in the bore, and how it should be removed, deserves most careful reading and heeding!